Skip to main content

 • If you’re unsure to whom the new version should go to, send the proof to an owner who can assign the workflow.
 Here’s how.

-• If you are making changes to your work using Adobe Creative Cloud, the PageProof add-on will make display the comments layered over your artwork file and you can easily action the to-dos directly inside of your Adobe app.
-Download the Adobe add-on.
+• If you are making changes to your work using Adobe Creative Cloud, the PageProof plugin will display the comments layered over your artwork file and you can easily action the to-dos directly inside of your Adobe app.
+Download the PageProof plugin for Adobe.

 Did this answer your question?